theREDspace/phaser2-flump-plugin/README.md

 movie.playOnce("orangeSquareRotate", false);
 ```

 Finally, you can provide the `playOnce()` function a animation to fall back and loop after the first animation is complete.
-This is helpfull if you need a character to return to an idle animation after playing a jump.
+This is helpful if you need a character to return to an idle animation after playing a jump.

 ```javascript
 // Play the new animation, leaving the restart flag as default, then once the new